Michael200344/flights_project/results.md

   This algorithm takes an int n and generates a new adjlist with n random airports from the USA adj.

   This algorithm is tested to guarantee that the size of the resulting list = n, and printed for visual confirmation.

+BFS Algorithms:
+1) BFS (INPUT: AdjList, IATA) (OUTPUT: vector of airports visited) This algorithm is a helper for the main BFS (2).
+It takes an IATA and uses the adjmap to get the proper airport starting point, and then passes both to the main function.

+2) BFS (INPUT: AdjList, Airport*) (OUTPUT: vector of airports visited) Standard BFS algorithm.
+Uses a queue to keep track of the order that airports should be visited.
+Every time that an airport is visited, it is added to the vector which is returned.
+As the function loops through every airport, every flight is also checked and marked as either a discovery or cross edge.

+  First, BFS is tested on the USA AdjList.
+The size is checked and each flight is checked to make sure none are still type 'u' unexplored.
+Then, each IATA is printed from the results to show that each airport is visited.
+Then, BFS is tested with a random sample of user chosen size n using generate sample.
+The result of this is also printed for visual confirmation that edges are marked. **NOTE** It is possible that some airports are not visited.
+When generating a small sample, it is possible that some airports aren't all connected, which is normal.
+Finally, the same test is done with the user decided trimmed list.
+All of these tests display the expected edges and visited vertices.